Merida Coqui Coqui

 Spa services are available.

-This is the essence of the exclusive one only suite at the Residence at Coqui Coqui, Merida – where you can be the only guests in this alluring Belle Epoque house, that has been restored and furnished by Francesca Bonato, with the light fragrance of indigenous perfumes wafting through the air.
+This is the essence of the exclusive one-only suite at the Residence at Coqui Coqui, Merida – where you can be the only guests in this alluring Belle Epoque house, restored and furnished by Francesca Bonato, filled with the light fragrance of indigenous perfumes wafting through the air.

 I want to acknowledge the images of Coqui Coqui supplied by the Company.